mia-platform/public-pipelines/docs/jobs-templates.md

 #### Image

-The job will use the `${CONTAINER_PATH}/go-pipeline:${GOLANG_IMAGE_TAG}` image to run its scripts
+The job will use the `${CONTAINER_PATH}/go-pipeline:${GOLANG_IMAGE_TAG}` image to run its scripts.

 ## Lincenses

 ### syft-dependency-scanning

-This job will add a new dependency scanning job, as the other jobs available with the SAST template, this job will abide to the `DEPENDENCY_SCANNING_DISABLED` and `DS_EXCLUDED_ANALYZERS` env variables for allowing it in the pipeline.
+This job will add a new dependency scanning job.
+As the other jobs available with the SAST template, this job will abide to the `DEPENDENCY_SCANNING_DISABLED` and `DS_EXCLUDED_ANALYZERS` env variables for allowing it in the pipeline.
 The job will use syft to run a dependency scan and create a report.

-If you use the ultimate subcription you can then setup the control for blocking licences that you cannot use, or optionally you can set the `LICENSES_BLOCKLIST` env variable for failing the job if the licenses are found.
+If you use the ultimate subcription you can then setup the control for blocking licences that you cannot use, or optionally you can set the `LICENSES_BLOCKLIST` env variable for failing the job if such licenses are found.

 #### Usage